Is Your Catholic Church Ready for Holiday Visitors? Use this Checklist to be sure!

 4. Are you welcoming visitors at the ambo before Mass?

-5. Do the bulletins you are passing out at Easter services have visitor information prominently featured?
+5. Do the bulletins you are passing out at holiday Mass times have visitor information prominently featured?

 6. Do you have ushers or greeters signed up for each Mass to both welcome and answer visitor questions?